TaoThienNhan/Team-Template-Plus-Chat-Beata-Preview/README.md

 ## Description

-This is a discord clone version built with NextJs by Tao Thien Nhan
+This is a discord clone version built with NextJs by Tao Thien Nhan.
+This project only has a link, the source code is not publicly available.

 ## Author